bglusman/Outlaw/README.md

       outlaw "module :token end", "nest modules to avoid empty module declarations" outlaw "eval",              "never eval, rarely class_eval or instance_eval, but never eval"

+Execute outlaw on your project from the root directory by simply entering "outlaw", or specify another directory to run on with "outlaw /path/to/dir"

-Before using outlaw in a project you must create (or copy the example) .outlawed file which Outlaw will read laws from.
+Before using outlaw in a project you should create a .outlawed file which Outlaw will read laws from.
+It comes with an example file (.outlawed.example) which is included in the gem and will be loaded if no .outlawed file is found in current directory or home directory, and will warn you to provide a real file (and provide location of the sample file in your system from the gem installation).

 ### Syntax for DSL: